2026 - Affordable Housing: Enhancement Projects / Production

 Permanent Supportive Housing

-Permanent Supportive Housing (PSH), also known as Supportive Housing, refers to affordable housing that is designed for households (adults with or without dependent children, seniors, veterans and Transitional Age Youth) exiting homelessness and offers voluntary on-site supportive services.
-In San Francisco, these services are provided by the Department of Homelessness and Supportive Housing, and future capital investments in PSH are discussed in the Health and Human Services Service Area Chapter.
+Permanent supportive housing (PSH), also known as supportive housing, refers to affordable housing that is designed for households (adults with or without dependent children, seniors, veterans and transitional age youth) exiting homelessness and offers voluntary on-site supportive services.
+In San Francisco, these services are provided by the Department of Homelessness and Supportive Housing, and future capital investments in PSH are discussed in the Health and Human Services Chapter.

 Preservation and Production